spieswl/spieswl.github.io/_projects/2018-03-23-surveyor-single-camera-3d-modeling.md

 <br>

 - This video is also of the intermediate results from using DSO.
-This video was taken in the middle of a run using the ~4000-frame video feed at 60 frames/sec.
+This video was taken in the middle of a run using the roughly 4000 frame video feed at 60 frames/sec.
 The errors here are far more subdued than what can be seen in the REMODE video, though towards the end you can see duplication and skewing in the sparse point cloud.

 <div class="project-video">
     <iframe src="https://drive.google.com/file/d/1U-MNpBcBBD8gcgmZU77JqgXbr0TwR1yn/preview" allowFullScreen></iframe>